 So, it pays to bump that number 11 to a 4, 5 or 6.

 Here’s how I would do this strategy:

-- Start with the title and description tag – Try to match keywords from the higher ranking page with the lower ranking page.
+- Start with the title and description tag – Try to match keywords on the lower ranking page to the words you used in the higher ranking page.
 Do not write a duplicate title or meta description.
-The content must be unique, but relevant to the keyword.
+The content must be unique but relevant to the keyword.

 - Drive outside links to lower ranking page – There are several tactics to doing this: